 \subsection{Convolutional JPSD estimator}

-When the number of available signals $K$ is very small (even 1), we need an additional assumption on the correlations to obtain reasonable estimates.
-To this end, we next present a parametric JPSD estimator that allows us to trade off variance for bias.
+When the number of available realizations $K$ is small (even 1), one may make use of additional assumptions on to obtain reasonable estimates.
+To this end, we next present a parametric JPSD estimator that allows us to trade off bias for variance.

 Before delving into JWSS processes, it is helpful to consider the purely temporal case.
-For a TWSS process it is customary to assume that the autocorrelation function has support $L$ that is a few times smaller than $T$.
+For a TWSS process, it is customary to assume that the autocorrelation function has support $L$ that is a few times smaller than $T$.
 Then, cutting the signal into $\frac{T}{L}$ smaller parts and computing the average estimate, reduces the variance (by a factor of $\frac{T}{L}$), without sacrificing frequency resolution.
-This basic idea stems from two established methods used to estimate the PSD of a temporal signal, namely Bartlett's and Welch's methods~\cite{bartlett1950periodogram,welch1967use}.
-The act of averaging across different windows is in fact equivalent to a convolution in the spectral domain.
-Convolving the TPSD with a window, results in attenuation of the correlation for large delays, enforcing localization in the time domain.
+This basic idea stems from two established methods used to estimate the PSD of a temporal signal, namely Bartlett's and Welch's method~\cite{bartlett1950periodogram,welch1967use}.
+Averaging across different windows is equivalent to smoothing the TPSD by convolving it with a window in the frequency domain: this results in attenuation of the correlation for long delays, enforcing localization in the time domain.

-Motivated by the observation that convolution with a window in the graph frequency domain also encourages localization in the vertex domain when the operation can be approximated by a polynomial with bounded order~\cite[Theorem 1 and Corollary 2]{shuman2016vertex}, Perraudin and Vandergeynst proposed to reduce the estimation variance by convolving the sample GPSD~\cite{perraudin2016stationary}.
-In the following, we extend this idea to the joint domain.
-Concretely, Let $g(\theta)$ be a 2D window defined in the joined frequency domain.
-We define our convolutional JPSD estimator as
+\paragraph{Estimator.} Armed with this interpretation, we proceed by smoothing the JPSD with a user-specified bi-variate window $g$, such as a Gaussian or a disc window.
+The convolutional JPSD estimator computes the JPSD at joint frequency $\theta = (\lambda, \omega)$ as: